vatpac-technology/sops/docs/enroute/Brisbane Centre/ARL.md

 ## Sector Responsibilities
 ### Armidale (ARL) / Manning (MNN)
 ARL and MNN are responsible for initial sequencing, issuing STAR Clearances, and issuing initial descent for aircraft bound for YSSY, via BOREE and MEPIL respectively.
-Jet aircraft for YSSY shall be assigned the **BOREE** STAR.
-Non-jet aircraft for YSSY shall be assigned the **MEPIL** STAR.

-For Sequencing purposes, MEPIL and BOREE must be considered to be the same STAR.
-Practically, this means ARL must sequence at least a 2 minute gap between all YSSY arrivals, whether they are arriving via the same feeder fix or not.
+Aircraft cruising above `F250` should be assigned *no lower* than `F250` and handed to CNK for further descent.
+Aircraft cruising below `F250` should be transferred to CNK at their cruise level.

+Refer to the [Sequencing into YSSY](#sequencing-into-yssy) notes below for runway and STAR selection notes.

+ARL is also responsible for aircraft operating into/out of YSTW from the south/east when TW ADC is operating.

+!!! note
+    ARL and MDE share a joint responsibility to build the final sequence of arrivals into YSTW when the tower is open.
+Coordination with MDE should be conducted to ensure that aircraft from each sector are sequenced appropriately with each other.

-### Cessnock (CNK) / Maitland (MLD)
+### Cessnock (CNK)
-CNK and MLD are responsible for final sequencing for aircraft bound for YSSY, via BOREE and MEPIL respectively.
+CNK is responsible for final sequencing and descent for aircraft bound for YSSY, via BOREE and MEPIL.

+Refer to the [Sequencing into YSSY](#sequencing-into-yssy) notes below for runway and STAR selection notes.

+### Maitland (MLD)
+MLD is responsible for handling northbound departures from YSSY and arrivals into YWLM from the south.

 ### Mudgee (MDE)
-Just keeping them separated!
+MDE is responsible for aircraft operating into/out of YSTW from the north/west when TW ADC is operating.

+!!! note
+    ARL and MDE share a joint responsibility to build the final sequence of arrivals into YSTW when the tower is open.
+Coordination with ARL should be conducted to ensure that aircraft from each sector are sequenced appropriately with each other.

 ### Ocean (OCN)
 OCN is responsible for sequencing, issuing STAR Clearances, and issuing descent for aircraft bound for YSSY via MARLN.

+Refer to the [Sequencing into YSSY](#sequencing-into-yssy) notes below for runway selection notes.

+### Sequencing into YSSY
+Sequencing arrivals from the north/east into YSSY is a joint responsibility of the subsectors of ARL.
+Initial sequencing actions should be performed by ARL and MNN, with fine tuning and any holding required issued by CNK.

+Aircraft from the north/east are *generally* assigned 16L/34R and aircraft from the south/west assigned 16R/34L to simplify the sequencing required.
+However, some heavy aircraft from the north/east may operationally require the longer runway.
+In this case, coordination may be required with Melbourne Centre or Sydney Flow (if operating) to ensure that the sequence is built in an efficient and orderly way.
+Similarly, it may be beneficial for the sequence to assign an arrival to runway 16R/34L to avoid unnecessary delays for the other runway.

+!!! note
+    Consider traffic inbound from the south/west when assigning runway 16R/34L, as Melbourne Centre will preference that runway for arrivals from their airspace.

+Jet aircraft for YSSY shall be assigned the **BOREE** STAR.
+Non-jet aircraft for YSSY shall be assigned the **MEPIL** STAR.

+!!! tip
+    Whilst the preference is to keep jet/non-jet aircraft assigned the default STAR as above, there are situations where the sequence may be improved by assigning the adjacent STAR (e.g. a jet assigned the MEPIL STAR).

+    Either **SY TCU** or **ARL** may propose utilising the adjacent STAR where two aircraft with significantly different cruise/descent speeds will be required to overtake or pass abeam each other to achieve a sequenced landing time, or if assigned different runways.
+This technique can allow aircraft to be processed for different runways independently with minimal delay by using the built-in separation afforded by the STAR height requirements.

+    In this case, coordination should be conducted to ensure that both controllers agree and no additional conflicts are created as a result (particularly with aircraft inbound from the south/west).

 ## Coordination
 ### ARL (All) / SY TCU
 The Standard Assignable level from ARL(All) to SY TCU is: